tipani86/OpenAI-Tools/README.md

 ## Speech

-The completely revamped app is now focusing on both speech recognition (Whisper) and and generation (TTS).
+The completely revamped app is now focusing on both speech recognition (Whisper) and generation (TTS).